Ain't No Sunshine: Other charted versions

+In 1988, American-German singer Sydney Youngblood released his own version of "Ain't No Sunshine", which peaked at number 78 on the UK Singles Chart in July that year, with four weeks of charting.
+The song was later included on his debut album Feeling Free (1989) and was released as a single in France only in August 1990, peaking at number 35 and charting for six weeks in the SNEP top 50.

 In November 1991, Australian pop band Rockmelons (featuring vocalist Deni Hines) released a version as the lead single of their second studio album, Form 1 Planet (1992).
 The version peaked at number five and was certified Gold in Australia.
 It also peaked at number eight in New Zealand.

 The Nylons version was released in 1998 and reached number 53 on the Canadian Adult Contemporary chart.
 A South African male choral group Ladysmith Black Mambazo recorded its own version featuring vocalist Des'ree for their studio album In Harmony (1999).
 As a single, the version peaked at number 42 in the UK.

-A heavy metal band Black Label Society covered the song entitled "Ain't No Sunshine When She's Gone" for their 2013 album Unblackened.
+The heavy metal band Black Label Society covered the song entitled "Ain't No Sunshine When She's Gone" for their 2013 album Unblackened.
 As a single, the version peaked at number 42 on the Canadian Rock Chart.